 Brenda Berkman spent 25 years as a firefighter and fire officer for the New York City Fire Department.
 She was one of the first women to be accepted into the FDNY, after suing the city with several other women in the 1970s for its unfairly difficult physical fitness test.
 She became a firefighter in 1980, was promoted to captain in 2002, and retired in 2006 to pursue a lifelong wish to make art.
 Captain Berkman was one of the first on the scene of the September 11, 2001 World Trade Center attacks.
 She reads an excerpt from a speech she gave shortly afterward in November, at the National Women's Law Center's 2001 Awards Dinner.
 She is the only woman on the Opening the Way tour to represent herself and read her own quote.

 Narrator: Marlene Sanders

-Marlene Sanders is a three-time Emmy Award winning correspondent, producer, author, and former news executive.
+Marlene Sanders, who passed away in July 2015, was a three-time Emmy Award winning correspondent, producer, author, and former news executive.
 She was one of the first female journalists to cover the Vietnam War, as a field correspondent for ABC News, and was also the first woman to regularly anchor a prime time network nightly newscast.
 She worked for ABC from 1964 through 1978, when she joined CBS News as a correspondent and documentary producer.
 She also co-authored a book titled Waiting for Prime Time: The Women of Television News with Marcia Rock in 1994.
 She has narrated documentaries for HBO, public television, and other outlets, and has taught journalism courses at both New York University and Columbia University Graduate School of Journalism.
 She narrates the introductions, biographical material on each historical figure, and transitions of the tour.